 - Margaret Mitchell House, where she wrote the book

-- Atlanta-Fulton Public Library, which has a permanent exhibit of artifacts including her typewriter and Pulitzer Prize that were willed to the library by Mitchell’s husband
+- Fulton County Public Library, which has a permanent exhibit of artifacts including her typewriter and Pulitzer Prize that were willed to the library by Mitchell’s husband

 - Oakland Cemetery, a Victorian-era cemetery where she and many members of her family are buried

 - GONE WITH THE WIND Museum in Marietta, GA, which houses a wide range of memorabilia related to both the book and movie